sago35/koebiten/README.md

 ![](./images/flappygopher.jpg)

-For now, koebiten only works on [zero-kb02](https://github.com/sago35/keyboards).
+For now, koebiten only works on [zero-kb02](https://github.com/sago35/keyboards) and [macropad-rp2040](https://learn.adafruit.com/adafruit-macropad-rp2040).
 It needs some improvements to run in a more general environment.

 ```
 $ tinygo flash --target waveshare-rp2040-zero --size short ./games/flappygopher